 At home, we tend to be more sedentary.
 This isn’t great for our health and doesn’t give us the break from our workstation that the body needs.
 It's important to include breaks in your working from home schedule.

 The Health and Safety Executive says that ‘short, frequent breaks are better than longer, infrequent ones’.
 For example, five to 10 minutes every hour is better than 20 minutes every two hours.
-But if you find yourself getting achy more often than that, then listen to your body and move around a bit.
+But if you find yourself getting achy more often than that, listen to your body and move around a bit.

 Hours spent looking at a computer screen won't do your eyes any favours.
 It's always a good idea to adjust the brightness and contrast controls on your screen, depending on how light your room is.